ShriramBM/MyWorkflowConfig/README.md

 - Here you can find some configuration files like i3, tmux, nvim so on.....
 - Peppermint OS comes with debian is my distribution
 - I installed Peppermint OS XFCE4 edition but i use i3-wm
+- if you Execute `cloud_to_local.sh` it will take care about copy and paste of all my config
+- if you Execute `local_to_cloud.sh` it will sync the local configuration to git stuff

 ## nvim